 Encumbrances-Encumbrances are commitments related to unperformed (executory) contracts for goods or services (i.e., purchase orders, contracts, and commitments).
 Encumbrance accounting is utilized to the extent necessary to assure effective budgetary control and accountability and to facilitate effective cash planning and control.
 While all appropriations and encumbrances lapse at year end, valid outstanding encumbrances (those for which performance under the executory contract is expended in the next year) are re-appropriated and become part of the subsequent year's budget pursuant to state regulations.

 The District considers encumbrances significant if they are in excess of \$50,000.
-As of June 30, 2020, the District did not have any encumbrances that qualified as significant.
+The significant encumbrances of the District as of June 30, 2021 are as follows: